 Pay a Visit to the Surrounding Villages near Delphi

 Booking a hotel in Delphi town is a great starting point.
 You will find yourself right in the middle of everything you want to see on your trip.
 Here are some places you don’t want to miss.

 Just a twenty-minute drive from Delphi is the quaint city of Amfissa.
 With many Neo-Classic buildings lining the streets and town square, the city dates back some 3,000 years ago.

 At one time, it was the most important city of the ancient Greek tribe of the Ozolian Locrians, as well as one of the most powerful cities in central Greece.
 Here, you can check out the ruins of the medieval Castle of Oria or the Byzantine Savior Church, which was built in the eleventh century.

 Just 11 km (7 miles) south of Amfissa is the town Itea.
 It is a great place to stop for a coffee and enjoy the view of Delphi high above in the surrounding mountains.

 Galaxidi is another place you want to visit on your trip to Delphi.
 This charming village is located approximately half an hour from Delphi town.

-Situated in the gulf of Crissaea, it has cobble-stoned walkways and many shops selling local specialties such as herbs and spices and products made from olives.
-The village has two ports, Agora and Chirolaka and boasts 2 museums as well as churches and monasteries.
+Situated in the gulf of Crissaea, it has cobble-stoned walkways and many shops selling local specialties, such as herbs, spices, and products made from olives.
+The village has two ports, Agora and Chirolaka, and boasts two museums as well as churches and monasteries.

-Either on your way to Delphi from Athens or on your returning trip, be sure to stop in the mountain town of Arachova.
+Either on your way to Delphi from Athens or on your return trip, be sure to stop in the mountain town of Arachova.
 Enjoy the panoramic view and the winding streets with stone and wood houses.
-There are many tavernas where you can eat fresh, local meals and a glass of Arachova’s famous black wine, called ‘brusque’.
+There are many tavernas where you can eat fresh, local meals and enjoy a glass of Arachova’s famous black wine, called ‘brusque.’